loreanvictor/tmplr/README.md

 <br/>

+> 💡 **RELATIVE PATHS**
+>
-Note that all relative paths inside any recipe are resolved _relative to the recipe file itself_.
-So in case of above example, the caller recipe referencing `README.md` will access `README.md` at the root of the project, while the called recipe accessing `README.md` would access `.templates/util/README.md`.
-This means the string `README.md` or `./README.md` mean different things for different recipes.
-To avoid such confusions, use the [path](#path) expression to turn all path strings into absolute paths.
+> Relative paths are resolved _relative to the recipe_.
+In the example above, the caller recipe referencing `README.md` will access `README.md` at the root of the project, while the called recipe accessing `README.md` would access `.templates/util/README.md`.
+It is recommended to use the [path](#path) expression to turn all path strings into absolute paths.

 <br/>